 Only students registered with the Chiropractic Department may register for modules offered by the Programme, except where such modules are also part of the homoeopathic curriculum.
+(Amended w.e.f.
+1998/01)

 4.7 DISSERTATIONS

 On submitting the bound copies of their research dissertation to the Faculty Research Officer, students shall at the same time hand to the Officer an abstract.